Popping Pills, Ending Lives

 The FDA also changed the Mifeprex web page to delete information on the deaths of several women from sepsis after undergoing RU-486 abortions.
-According to the FDA’s 2018 adverse events report, at least 24 women have died after taking RU-486.
+According to the FDA’s most recent statistics, at least 26 women have died after taking RU-486.
 (4)

 The FDA warning fell on the deaf ears of abortion providers.
 In response, some states passed legislation requiring abortionists to follow the FDA guidelines.
-In 2016 during the Obama Administration, the FDA simply altered their guidelines to match the abortionists’ desires.
+Under the Obama Administration the FDA simply altered their guidelines in 2016 to match the abortionists’ desires.
 While the abortion industry touts the new RU-486 regimen as safe, a study in the New England Journal of Medicine found that complications from RU-486 abortions double if the pregnancy is 56 to 63 days.
 (6)

 Eliminating another visit to an abortion clinic, taking doctors out of the equation and prescribing RU-486 up to three weeks later isn’t about making the abortion physically safer for women, it’s to make it more convenient for the abortion provider.

-Changing FDA guidelines aren’t the only ways the abortion industry is trying to maximize their profit margins.
-Planned Parenthood has an ongoing problem finding enough business to afford setting up abortion clinics in rural areas.
+Planned Parenthood has an ongoing problem finding enough business to afford setting-up abortion facilities in rural areas.
 Having doctors in the office is a significant cost if there aren’t enough abortions to pay for them.

-It may be more expensive, but shouldn’t common sense require doctors to examine patients in person at least once before giving them medication with potentially life-threatening side effects?
-Planned Parenthood happily puts their profits before patient safety.
+With a pro-abortion presidential administration, the Abortion Industry took advantage of the pandemic and had the FDA permanently revise their rules on December 16, 2021, to allow mail-order abortions.8 Common sense requires doctors to examine patients in person at least once before giving them medication with potentially life-threatening side effects.
+However, Planned Parenthood consistently puts their profits before patient safety.

 1 – Irving M. Spitz et al., “Early Pregnancy Termination with Mifepristone and Misoprostol in the United States,” New England Journal of Medicine 338, no. 18 (1998): 1241-1247.